iclr-blogposts/2024/_pages/about.md

 <a name="Tran">David Tran, Alex Valtchanov, Keshav Ganapathy, Raymond Feng, Eric Slud, Micah Goldblum, and Tom Goldstein.
 An open review of OpenReview: A critical analysis of the machine learning conference review process. arXiv, 2020. </a>

 <a name="Lin">Hsuan-Tien Lin, Maria-Florina Balcan, Raia Hadsell, and Marc’Aurelio Ranzato.
-What we learned from neurips2020 reviewing process.
+What we learned from NeurIPS 2020 reviewing process.
 Medium https://medium.com/@NeurIPSConf/what-we-learned-from-neurips-2020-reviewing-process-e24549eea38f, 2020. </a>

 <a name="Brow">Eryn Brown and Chris Woolston.
 Why science blogging still matters.
 Nature, 2018.</a>